bgoodspeed/ephemeral/README.md

 # Helper scripts

+It is useful to be keep track of which instances are active (since they are generating costs), the scripts below can help.

+## Remote via API
 The script `ephemeral.py` will search digitalocean for droplets with the given tag (the `ephemeral` tag is applied in all of these projects and is the default).

 To configure: